puppetlabs/puppet-docs/source/puppet/4.2/reference/lang_classes.markdown

 Classes should be stored in their module's `manifests/` directory as one class per file, and each filename should reflect the name of its class; see [Module Fundamentals][modules] and [Namespaces and Autoloading][namespace] for more details.

-A class definition statement isn't an expression, and can't be used where a value is expected.
+A class definition statement isn't an expression and can't be used where a value is expected.

 > #### Other Locations
 >